MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

    :::image type="content" source="images/finalize-registration.png" alt-text="Screenshot of submitting registration request.":::

-## View coverage and manage warranty
+## Manage warranty

 - Select **Coverage** to view devices covered under warranty, the time remaining for each device under warranty, and related details.
 - Select **Warranty & service** to view the status of service orders and related details.
 - To learn more, see [Manage your Surface warranty & service requests](self-serve-warranty-service.md)

 ## View information about IT tools

 - Select **Surface IT Tools** to access details about the latest tools, including the [Surface IT Toolkit](surface-it-toolkit.md), [Surface Diagnostics Toolkit for Business](surface-diagnostic-toolkit-business.md), and [Surface API Management Service](https://github.com/microsoft/SurfaceApiManagementService).

 ## Learn more